 If you ring Flintshire single point of access number 03000 858 858 calls will transferred to a rehabilitation worker.
 All calls will be returned.

 The RNIB will be able to help you with advice about benefits with one of their specialist benefit advisers.

 Help with IT advise and referral to a trained counsellor if needed.

 Due to the current situation it is important that you are able to access relevant and up to date information.
 The RNIB are now offering free newspaper subscription’s to help with this.

 Contact radio channel freeview 730 are also providing short stories, music and chats to help you feel connected.

 Support for D/deafblind people

 DSN also undertake specialist assessments for D/deafblind people in relation to their social care, orientation, mobility, communication and daily living needs to determine the most appropriate intervention to meet personal goals and outcomes.
-Completion of equipment needs assessments and provision of appropriate equipment, will ensure access to expert advice and practical help to manage their duel sensory loss.
+Completion of equipment needs assessments and provision of appropriate equipment, will ensure access to expert advice and practical help to manage their dual sensory loss.